 563 Dominion Road

 Upon first glance, you might think that Tasca is just a little cafe.
 What you don’t see, however, is that this Spanish eatery has an olive garden and spacious courtyard out the back, making it the perfect spot for a long lunch.
-In terms of food, while all of its dishes boast mouth-watering flavours, be sure to order the calamares — you’ll thank us later.
+In terms of food, while there are many flavourful and delicious options, be sure to order the calamares — you’ll thank us later.

 338 Dominion Road